Value Proposition Canvas - Part Two

 If you sell something with lots of benefits, but your customer doesn’t see how they would improve their life, you won’t get the sale.

-Next in Part Three how to validate your value proposition with your customers...
+Next in Part Three we'll explore how to validate your value proposition with your customers...

 To start filling in your own Value Proposition Canvas, go to www.strategyzer.com/canvas